 An unofficial UW transcript (in PDF format)

-A Personal Statement, up to 500 words, that includes
+A Personal Statement, (in PDF format) up to 500 words, that addresses:

 What area of study are you interested in